stevenJoyce/GraphTheoryProject/Overview.md

 1. Open your virtual machine
 2. Check if your vm has vi – this is a programming text editor
-3. If it does not
+3. If it does not run the following lines of code in the command prompt 3a.sudo apt update
+ 3b.sudo apt install python3 python3-dev python3-venv

 ## Steps to run the code